siemens/ix/packages/documentation/docs/controls/blind.md

 - The content section has a flexible height according to the content displayed.
 The minimum height is ... and the maximum height is ... ?
 - The blind has a minimum width of ... and a maximum width of ...?

-### Spacing

-There is no space between the header and the content section.
-Multiple blinds can be placed below each other to create an accordion.
-The recommended distance between the blinds is ...

-packages\documentation\static\img\pattern illustrations\Blind_accordion.png

 ### Alignment

 The chevron icon and the blind name are left-justified within the header section.
 The content within the content section can be alighned freely.

 ## Dos and don't

 - Don't use a blind if there is only a single category to be displayed.
-The recommened number of blinds ranges between three and seven blinds.
+The recommened number of blinds ranges between three and seven.
-- Do not use Accordions to display hierarchically structured files or objects - rather use a tree for such cases.
+- Do not use blinds to display hierarchically structured files or objects - rather use a tree for such cases.